rgommezz/react-native-animated-stopwatch-timer/README.md

 [![license MIT](https://img.shields.io/badge/license-MIT-brightgreen)](https://github.com/rgommezz/react-native-animated-stopwatch-timer/blob/master/LICENSE)

  <p><i>A React Native Stopwatch/Timer component that empowers <b>reanimated worklets</b> to smoothly animate the digits change.
 Cross-platform, performant, with all <b>layout animations executed on the UI thread at 60FPS</b>.
 Compatible with Expo.</i></p>

  ## Preview

 <img src="/gifs/stopwatch.gif" width="400" />

 ## Try it out

 🧑‍💻 Run the [example app](https://snack.expo.dev/@rgommezz/react-native-animated-stopwatch-timer) with [Expo](https://expo.dev/) to see it in action.
-The source code for the examples are under the [/example](/example) folder.
+The source code for the example is under the [/example](/example) folder.

 ## Installation